What are specialist perinatal mental health (PMH) services?

 Mapping specialist PMH services in the UK

 What do the latest maps tell us about the provision of specialist PMH community teams in the UK?

 Each nation has made a clear commitment to addressing gaps in specialist PMH care for new and expectant mothers, leading to increased levels of provision across the UK.
 Though the progress is fantastic, it has been uneven and there is still a postcode lottery.
 See the full 2023 briefing, including detailed area maps and analysis, or download a summary of our findings (also available in Welsh).

 No specialist team exists

-Some basic level of provision exists but currently falls short of national standards and needs expanding
+Some basic level of provision exists but currently falls short of UK standards and needs expanding

-Women and families can access treatment that meets nationally agreed standards
+Women and families can access treatment that meets the minimum UK standards

-Let’s turn the map green for women and families across the UK!
+Let’s turn the map green for women, babies, and families across the UK!